teachingaway/teachingaway.github.io/pages/design-patent-for-user-interface.md

 Generally, you need to secure your intellectual property rights early, either just before or just after you ship.
 If you secure them early, you can choose not to use them.
 But if you dither at the start, and someone steals your thunder, you may find its too late to secure any rights at all.

-When is a design element proprietary?
-When should it be donated to the public pool of available design elements?
-How much of someone else’s interface can you borrow before you’re just stealing their work?
-Plagiarism is a murky offense, "best understood not as a sharply defined operation, like beheading, but as a whole range of activities, more like cooking, which varies from deliberate poisoning to the school cafeteria to mother's own" *James R. Kincaid*, The New Yorker 1997.

-imitation is the sincerest form of flattery.

-In the right circumstances, UI designers can use design patents to protect their investment in developing unique and engaging UI elements.

 Incumbents like Apple will not hesitate to "[steal](http://techcrunch.com/2013/06/10/ios-7-steals-mailboxs-gestures-sunrises-layout-bb10s-back-button-weboss-multitasking/)" or “[remix](http://www.theverge.com/2013/6/11/4418188/apple-ios-7-design-influences)” interesting UI designs from energetic startups.   [[Scamper Ghost game](http://junkyardsam.com/kingcopied/)] On one hand, design patents can discourage big companies from taking a free-ride on your design work.
 But design patents are a tool that can be misused.

-**Gestures development. **"What do I conclude?
-Gestures will form a valuable addition to our repertoire of interaction techniques.
-But they need time to be better developed, for us to understand how best to deploy them and for standard conventions to develop so that the same gestures mean the same things in different systems.
-And we need to develop the supporting infrastructure to handle guides, feedback, error correction, and the other consequences of gestures, some of which can use well-known procedures, some of which will be novel."

 <hr class="tall">